Welcome to baby sign language basics!

 Baby sign language has been around for many, many years, however it has only gained popularity in North America within the last 10 to 12 years.

-As a Baby Signs® certified independent instructor (although I haven’t taught classes in over 3 years), I can attest to the many benefits that baby sign language has.
+As a Baby Signs® certified independent instructor, I can attest to the many benefits that baby sign language has.

 I signed with my son quite a bit; however, I didn’t sign much with my daughter so I can tell you with much certainty that there are benefits to signing with your baby!